JayC-06/Vehicle-Options/README.md

 ## Usage

+Video Demo link:

 Run the application:

-node dist/index.js

 In the terminal type 'NPM start'.